Marketing and Educational Research

 Joined the University of Kansas graduate faculty in 2008

-I am a research consultant working with a number of organizations, including Linkage Research, the American Montessori Society and the Center for Research on Learning at KU.
-My responsibilities include strategic research consulting, research design, statistical analysis, qualitative analysis, and report writing.
-My clients represent a number of industries such as telecommunications, education, personal care, packaged goods and home improvement products.
-I am experienced in a range of research methods and statistical techniques, including ethnography, factor analysis, multiple regression, and structural equation modeling.
-My prior experience includes 15 years as a researcher at American Century Investments.
+In addition to teaching research methods and statistics courses, Dr. Murray also serves as director for the KU Center for Montessori Research [https://cmr.ku.edu] and as the senior researcher for the American Montessori Society [www.amshq.org].
+Her research consulting experience has involved strategic research consulting, research design, statistical analysis, qualitative analysis, and report writing.
+Clients have spanned a number of industries such as telecommunications, education, personal care, packaged goods and home improvement products.
+She is experienced in a range of research methods and statistical techniques, such as ethnography, factor analysis, multiple regression, and structural equation modeling.

 Selected Publications and Professional Presentations